-Join us on Tuesday, May 3rd from 8am-12pm for our Spring Snapshot Volunteer Water Quality Monitoring Event!
-This is your opportunity to become a citizen scientist for the day and gather important data about the health of Scott County’s watersheds.
+Join us on Tuesday, October 3rd from 8am-12pm for our Fall Snapshot Volunteer Water Quality Monitoring Event!
+This is a great opportunity to become a citizen scientist for the day and gather important data about the health of Scott County’s watersheds.
 The valuable data gathered by volunteers will assist PSCW in raising funds for water quality improvement projects in the county.
 No experience is necessary, and anyone over 16 is welcome to participate!

-Volunteers will meet at Davenport Public Works for a brief overview about water quality and quick training on how to collect the data.
+Volunteers will meet at Boll’s Princeton Community Center for a brief overview about water quality and quick training on how to collect the data.
 During this time, volunteers will meet their data collection group and enjoy some coffee and donuts.

 After training, groups will go collect data from 5-7 designated sites around Scott County.
 The data collected includes pH, nitrogen, chloride, transparency, and more.
-After collecting this information from each site, groups will meet back at the Davenport Public Works for free pizza and t-shirts!
+After collecting this information from each site, groups will meet back at the Community Center for a free pizza lunch!